MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ## What to do next?

 We've covered quite a few tools you can use to make sure that you catch accessibility problems in your products, ranging from automated checks and manual detail checks to simulation of different states and environments.
-For a list of these features, mapped to various accessibility checklist items, navigate to [Accessibility-testing features in DevTools](reference.md).
+For a list of these features, mapped to an accessibility checklist, navigate to [Accessibility-testing features in DevTools][DevtoolsAccessibilityReference].
 We also covered the fact that automated tools can't find all the problems in a product, because many of the accessibility barriers show up only during interactive use.

 None of these tools can replace a proper testing round of your products with people using assistive technologies and following a plan to check for all the required tests.
 At Microsoft we're using the [Assessments][AccessibilityInsightsAssessment] feature of [Accessibility Insights][AccessibilityInsights] for that.
 We have a defined process that each product needs to go through before it ends up in the hands of end users.
 There are many more checks that are needed, such as testing when zoomed-in, testing with screen readers, testing with voice recognition, and testing in high-contrast mode.